Sacramento Nursing Home Abuse Lawyer

 - Financial Abuse: Changes in regular banking habits, unusual and large withdrawals made from bank accounts, sudden changes in will or other financial documents, personal possessions disappearing without explanation.

-- Neglect: Staff doesn’t allow resident to be alone with visitors or resident is banned from seeing visitors, drastic weight loss, malnutrition, dehydration, bedsores.
+- Neglect: Nursing home staff members do not allow resident to be alone with visitors or resident is banned from seeing visitors, drastic weight loss, malnutrition, dehydration, poor personal hygiene, pressure ulcers, medication errors or other improper medical care.

 California Nursing Home Abuse Laws